-Thus, the existence of a surface for black hole candidates does not endanger the viability of our theory.
-Instead, the central black hole singularity which is unavoidable in GR provides a strong argument against GR.
+Thus, the existence of a surface for black hole candidates does not endanger the viability of our theory even if the surface remains invisible.
+Instead, the central black hole singularity, which is unavoidable in GR, provides a strong conceptual argument against GR.